j-holub/Node-MPV/readme.md

 ## Hooking into a Running Instance of MPV

-Using the options you can specifiy the *ipc socket*, that should be created to handle the communication between **mpv** and this module.
-If there is already an instance of **mpv** running, that has been started with `--idle` and `--input-ipc-server=</tmp/somesocket.sock>`, you can hook into that instance by specifying `socket=</tmp/somesocket.sock>`.
-In this case, **Node-MPV** will *not* create its own instance of **mpv** but use the already running one.
+Using the options you can specify the *IPC socket*, that should be created to handle the communication between **MPV** and this module.
+If there is already an instance of **MPV** running, that has been started with `--idle` and `--input-ipc-server=</tmp/somesocket.sock>`, you can hook into that instance by specifying `socket=</tmp/somesocket.sock>`.
+In this case, **Node-MPV** will *not* create its own instance of **MPV** but use the already running one.

-However, it is not possible to enable `auto_restart` or any error handling for an externel **mpv** instance.
-That has to be handled by that insance itself.
+However, it is not possible to enable `auto_restart` or any error handling for an external **MPV** instance.
+That has to be handled by that instance itself.

-Since it is not possible to determine if an **mpv** instance, that has been started externally, has crashed or was properly quit, both events `crashed` and `quit` will be emitted if hooking into an existing instance.
+Since it is not possible to determine if an **MPV** instance, that has been started externally, has crashed or was properly quit, both events `crashed` and `quit` will be emitted if hooking into an existing instance.
 See the [Events](#events) section for more.

 # API